Budgeting Statistics – 18 Interesting Facts

 (Source: Council for Economic Education)

-Of course, credit card debt is only one type of financial burden that young adults face.
-Student loan debt is another major concern, with the average graduate owing nearly $30,000.
+Credit card debt represents just one type of financial burden facing young adults.
+Student loan debt poses another major concern, with the average graduate owing nearly $30,000.

-Given the large amount of debt that many young adults are carrying, it’s not surprising that financial education is increasingly seen as a necessity.
-After all, if people don’t know how to manage their money, they’re more likely to find themselves in a difficult situation.
+Given the substantial debt many young adults carry, financial education is increasingly viewed as essential.
+Without proper money management knowledge, people are more likely to find themselves in difficult situations.

-Fortunately, there is evidence that financial literacy training can make a difference.
-The same study that found high levels of credit card debt among millennials also found that those who had received financial education were less likely to carry credit card debt and more likely to be knowledgeable about how to avoid student loan debt.
+Fortunately, evidence shows that financial literacy training makes a difference.
+The same study revealing high credit card debt levels among millennials found that those who received financial education were less likely to carry credit card debt and more likely to understand how to avoid student loan debt.

-In other words, financial literacy training can help young adults to become better equipped to manage their money and avoid the crippling effects of debt.
+Financial literacy training helps young adults become better equipped to manage their money and avoid the crippling effects of debt.

 West Virginia ranks as the least financially literate state while Michigan residents have the highest level of personal finance knowledge